luca-g97/SpatialComputing/README.md

 ![requiredItems](https://github.com/luca-g97/SpatialComputing/blob/main/Assets/teaser_image.jpg)

 In this project, we will explore one of the best digital twin creation tools available today: Metahumans.
 You can follow a detailed guide to create your own Metahuman, which can be seamlessly imported into any project.
-Using the Optitrack system for motion tracking, the Metahuman can be brought to life in any virtual scenario - in real-time with no latency.
+Using the Optitrack system for motion tracking, the Metahuman can be brought to life in any virtual scenario - in real-time with little to no latency.

-# Requirements:
+# Recommended Requirements:
-1. OPTITRACK:
+1. Hardware:
+* LAN network connection
-* Optitrack system
+* Optitrack motion capture system
+* Optitrack motion tracking suits
+* (Additionally: passive markers)
+* Laptop/PC suited for real-time rendering (incl.
+LAN port)
+* LAN cable
+2. Software:
+* Unreal Engine
+* * We used Engine Version 5.4 but you could also go for a different one if you like
 * Motive application
-* Motion tracking suits
-* (Passive markers)
-2. LAPTOP/PC:
-* Laptop/PC with a LAN port
-* LAN cable connection to Optitrack system

 # Setup: